-The General Music Director of the Komische Oper Berlin from 2012 to 2017, Henrik Nánási has conducted new productions of Mazeppa, Eugene Onegin, Gianni Schicchi, La Belle Hélène, Die Zauberflöte, Così fan tutte, Don Giovanni, Bartók’s Duke Bluebeard’s Castle, Prokofiev’s The Fiery Angel and Massenet’s Cendrillon, as well as revivals of Der Rosenkavalier, Rusalka and Rigoletto.
-During his appointment in 2012, the Komische Oper Berlin has been named “Opera House of the Year 2013” by Opera World Magazine and “Opera Company of the Year 2015” at the Opera Awards.
+The General Music Director of the Komische Oper Berlin from 2012 to 2017, Henrik Nánási conducted new productions of Mazeppa, Eugene Onegin, Gianni Schicchi, La Belle Hélène, Die Zauberflöte, Così fan tutte, Don Giovanni, Bartók’s Duke Bluebeard’s Castle, Prokofiev’s The Fiery Angel, Massenet’s Cendrillon and Mussorgsky’s The Fair at Sorochyntsi as well as revivals of Der Rosenkavalier, Rusalka and Rigoletto.
+Since his appointment in 2012, the Komische Oper Berlin has been named “Opera House of the Year 2013” by Opera World Magazine and “Opera Company of the Year 2015” at the Opera Awards.

 Highlights of Mo.
 Nánási’s 2018/2019 season include his debut at The Metropolitan Opera with Tchaikovsky’s Iolanta and Bartók’s Duke Bluebeard’s Castle, his return to the Royal Opera House Covent Garden with Simon Boccanegra, and the Opéra National de Paris with Die Zauberflöte.
 In addition, he will conduct Otello at the Oper Frankfurt, Die Zauberflöte at the Teatro dell’Opera di Roma and Iolanta at the Palau de les Arts Reina Sofia in Valencia.
 On the concert podium he will conduct the Atlanta Symphony Orchestra, the Orchestre National du Capitole de Toulouse, the Yomiuri Nippon Symphony Orchestra and the Essener Philharmoniker.